MubarakHAlketbi/git_scroll/README.md

 ## Overview

-Git Scroll is a desktop application that helps you analyze Git repositories by providing a sortable list of files with token counts.
-This makes it easier to prepare repositories for use with Large Language Models (LLMs) by understanding token usage across your codebase.
+Git Scroll is a desktop application that analyzes Git repositories by providing a sortable table of files with their token counts.
+This tool helps developers understand token usage across a codebase, making it ideal for preparing data for Large Language Models (LLMs).

 ![Git Scroll Screenshot](docs/screenshot.png) *(Screenshot will be added in the future)*

 ## Features

-- **File List View**: Sortable table of files with columns for index, file name, and token count
+- **Sortable File List**: Table with columns for index, file name, and token count, sortable by each column
-- **Token Counting**: Automatically counts tokens in text files for LLM context optimization
+- **Token Counting**: Counts tokens (words) in text files to assess LLM context size
-- **Sorting Options**: Sort by file name, index, or token count in ascending or descending order
+- **Total Row**: Displays total files and tokens at the bottom of the list
-- **Filtering**: Built-in filters for common directories to ignore (node_modules, .git, etc.)
+- **Filtering**: Ignores common directories (e.g., `.git`, `node_modules`)
 - **Statistics Panel**: Shows total files, total tokens, and top files by token count
 - **Cross-Platform**: Works on Windows, macOS, and Linux